JaccomoLorenz/godot-simple-wind-shader/README.md

 # Simple Wind Shader

-A simlpe shader for the godot engine (version 2.1) that gives objects a wiggle/wind effect.
+A simlpe shader for the godot engine version 2.1 (3.0 planned) that gives objects like grass or plants a wiggle/wind effect.

 ## Demo

 There is a demo scene "demo.tscn" where you can test the shader and play with the shader parameters.
+If you don't need the demo install only the shader folder or its content (follow the instructions below).

 Video: https://www.youtube.com/watch?v=3MrdB-qcXAg